This final section of the Micros Masterclass FAQs details micronutrient trends in various dietary trends.

 What are Common Nutrient Deficiencies in Popular Diet Trends?

-As you may have guessed, different diet approaches come with different nutritional challenges.
+As you may have guessed, different diet approaches have different nutritional challenges.

 Carnivore vs Plant-Based